ethorsrud/Master/README.md

 # Master

 ## my_utils.py
-Needed for running the code on ML-servers as the GAN-code includes the package braindecoder.
+Needed for running the code on ML-servers as the GAN-code includes the package braindecoder which the ML-servers does not have.
 Replace
 ```python
 from braindecode.datautil.iterators import get_balanced_batches